ArnoutLuinge/Meal-generator/README.md

 ### Description
 A website that chooses a meal randomly so you don't have to stress choosing what to eat today.
 A rather simple html layout, and some kinda stylish css.
 This was my first javascript project that really worked.
+It (sadly) is in dutch, as I know dutch meals and there ingedients etc a lot better

 ### Future plans
 I would like to an database to store all the meals with their corresponding ingedients, allergies and method of preperation.